 The New Action dialog appears.

-- I. Ensure that the default Action, Start a program, is selected, and browse to your local copy of AppVMgmtSvr.ps1. - m.
+- 12. Ensure that the default Action, Start a program, is selected, and browse to your local copy of FnmpXenAppServerAgent.exe. - 13.
 In the Add arguments (optional) field, specify all the command-line arguments you need for the agent.